claesiacosta/projects_regression/README.md

 # Regression Projects
-Using Linear Regression and Logistic Regression Algorithmos
+Using Linear Regression and Logistic Regression Algorithms